 When the Turks invaded and took control of Crete, the monastery was repeatedly attacked by the Ottomans, especially in 1866, during the years of the Cretan revolt.

-When Crete was occupied by the Nazis during WWII, from 1941 to 1944, Toplou played a key role in sheltering local resistance fighters.
+During the Nazi occupation of Crete, in WWII, from 1941 to 1944, Toplou played a key role in sheltering local resistance fighters.

 Today, in the museum, it’s possible to see the different objects that the monastery used to combat the Germans.